Today is April 1, 2023 ()

-B’nai Sholom signed on as a Brit Olam congregation with the Union for Reform Judaism in December 2017.
+B’nai Sholom is a Brit Olam congregation with the Union for Reform Judaism.
 The Brit Olam is a “Covenant with our World because we see the world we want, not the world as it is… a World of Compassion, Justice and Wholeness.”
 This commitment makes B’nai Sholom part of a network of more than 150 congregations from Maine to California working in concert in meeting an “urgency of now” through moral leadership and congregational and community-based action.

 On the recommendation of the Social Action Committee, the Board of Trustees signed the Brit Olam from the Religious Action Center (RAC) of the Reform Jewish Movement.
 BSRC President, Libby Liebschutz delivered the contract at the URJ Biennial the first week of December, 2017.